Cavtat: Middle Ages

+Recent

+On 13 May 2021, a waterspout of intensity IF0 made landfall just south of Cavtat.

 Economy

 Today, Cavtat is a popular tourist destination with many hotels and private households that rent rooms and apartments.
 The seafront is filled with shops and restaurants.
 There are several beaches in Cavtat and its surroundings, among them Pasjača, as well as Ključice, Obod, Rat and Žal.
 A ferry boat connects the town to neighbouring Mlini and Dubrovnik.
 There are often many private luxury ships and yachts along the strand.

+It was named most popular honeymoon destination in Europe for 2023 by European Best Destinations.

 Culture

 The town cemetery on the hill contains a mausoleum belonging to the Račić family and decorated by the sculptor Ivan Meštrović.

 In year 2004 Cavtat got the title European Competition for Towns and Villages in Blooms, especially for the well-tended green areas and flower arrangements on the beach promenade.

 The Epidaurus Festival of Music has been held annually in Cavtat since 2007.